i-RIC/gui_user_manual/source/04/04/02_riv_data.rst

      - [Inactivate using water elevation]
      - Inactivate points that are outside of the positions where the elevation exceed water elevation for the first time.
    * -
+     - [Edit cross section from the selected point]
+     - Edit cross section shape from the selected point.
+   * -
      - [Move] (M)
      - Moves the selected elevation point.
    * -